jpwhalley/GMS_Stats_Course/README.md

 5_Machine_Learning_Applications
 ```

-Students: please read the prerequisites in each folder before your course - in particular please try to install any computing requirements.
+Students please read the prerequisites in each folder before each section of the course.
+In particular please try to install any computing requirements.

 Suggested Software
 ----------------------